Acupuncture and Chinese medicine may be helpful for:

 Discover how you can recover, relieve pain and aid the bodies recovery from injuries with acupuncture!

-Studies have shown that Acupuncture is successful in turning breech babies to their optimal position for birth, using a Chinese technique called 'moxibustion' or 'moxa'.
+Studies have shown that natural treatments can be successful in turning breech babies to their optimal position for birth, using a Chinese technique called 'moxibustion'.
 This can be helpful for those wishing for a natural birth, or a birth with as little intervention as possible.

 The optimal time to perform this treatment is at 33-35 weeks gestation, but babies have been known to turn in the later weeks, too, when this technique has been used.

 This technique has been used by the Chinese for thousands of years.
-It is relaxing, safe for both you and your baby and it works!
+It is relaxing and safe for both you and your baby.

 I understand the enormous emotional, physical and spiritual impact that presents as a result of conception difficulties.
 My mission is to help you achieve your goal of conception and full term pregnancy.